NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Experiments

-We attempt to retain all network components but abandon the spatial sampling process using offsets, shown in Tabel \ref{tab:offset}.
-Which means we sample points for three times at the same positions.
-We find that despite the increased number of parameters, there is no improvement in performance, and it even lead to a decline in performance.
-This confirms that the offsets indeed capture useful information from other positions in space to supplement the features of the original sampling positions, thereby improving the final performance.
+\textbf{Offset Ablation. } We aim to retain all network components but abandon the spatial sampling process utilizing offsets, shown in Table \ref{tab:offset}.
+This implies that we sample at points for three times at the same positions.
+Despite an increase in the number of parameters, we observed that performance not only fails to improve but actually deteriorates due to overfitting on the training data.
+This confirms that the offset strategy of \textit{PASS} indeed captures useful information from other spatial positions to supplement the features of the original sampling positions and helps prevent network overfitting.